 Like most fintech banks, Found is technically a banking app built on top of a traditional bank.
 In this case, your funds are held with Piermont Bank, which is an FDIC member bank.
 Like with any FDIC-insured bank, your funds are insured up to $250,000.
 In other words, money in your Found account is safe and FDIC-insured,

-There are four particular features that Found advertises.
-First, they have no fees or minimum balance requirements.
+Found advertises four particular features that are relevant to me.
+First (and perhaps most important), they have no fees or minimum balance requirements.
 This is a non-negotiable requirement for me.
 If a bank charges fees of any kind, I’m not going to use or recommend them.

-Third, Found has expense tracking, which can be helpful for tracking your expenses and deductions.
+Third, Found has expense tracking, which can help track your expenses and deductions.
 Found will also calculate how much you save in taxes from your expenses.
 It also allows you to save photos of receipts if needed.

 Like with all fintech banking apps, Found is very easy to open.
-You complete the account opening process via the app and it should only take you a few minutes to complete.
+You complete the account opening process via the app.
+It should only take you a few minutes to get your account up and running.
 Unlike some other business checking accounts, Found also seems to approve most people and they aren’t too picky about who opens an account.

 Found Business Checking Features That I Like